-"We have very large data sets with hundreds of millions of [nodes], and we need to mine the relationships at depth," said Xie, who works to ensure IceKredit provides useful online credit ratings and risk monitoring services for companies and individuals.
+"We have very large data sets with hundreds of millions of [nodes], and we need to mine the relationships at depth," said Xie, who works to ensure that IceKredit provides useful online credit ratings and risk monitoring services for companies and individuals.

-Xie indicated IceKredit uses graph analytics to uncover connections within data sets that can identify patterns of risk.
+Xie said IceKredit uses graph analytics to uncover connections within data sets that can identify patterns of risk.
 Such patterns must be uncovered more and more quickly in the fast-moving fintech space, where credit approvals that once took a week are now accomplished in minutes.

 "TigerGraph made it feasible for us to leverage the features from relationship networks for real-time scoring," he said.

 Graph processing cuts through data molasses

 Like others, Gaurav Deshpande, a longtime IBM data hand who earlier this year became vice president of marketing at TigerGraph, points to graph processing as superior to relational database schemes when it comes to representing interconnected relationships between data points.

 Philip Howardanalyst, Bloor Research